BrokenSource/BrokenSource/Readme.md

 # 💎 Acknowledgements

-All the infrastructure in **Broken Source Software's Framework** and **Projects** wouldn't be possible without many programming language packages, softwares we use and exponentially more **Open Source Contributors** that made it possible. **To all of you**, an **uncountable list of direct and indirect contributors**, we thank you for your time and effort to make the world a better place ❤️‍🩹
+All the infrastructure in **Broken Source Software's Framework** and **Projects** wouldn't be possible without many programming language packages, software we use and exponentially more **Open Source Contributors** that made it possible. **To all of you**, an **uncountable list of direct and indirect contributors**, we thank you for your time and effort to make the world a better place ❤️‍🩹

 Below a list, **not ordered by importance or relevance**, of the most notable software and people.